What is Winding Up a Company?

 FAQs for winding up of a company

-When is winding up a company necessary?
+What is the definition of winding up a company?